You’re a business leader, which means you’re probably smart, accomplished, experienced and fairly well educated.

-The first problem with corporate speak is that it prevents clarity and creates misalignment between what the company meant to communicate and what employees perceive.
+Basically, corporate speak prevents clarity and creates misalignment between what company leaders intend to communicate and what employees perceive.

-Second, it makes the speaker sound like they are evading facts.
+It also makes the writer or speaker sound like they are evading facts.
 Unsurprisingly, people tend to believe more information when it is explained clearly and simply.

 An example of a difficult topic that leaders must communicate would be when a key employee leaves the company.
 In traditional business jargon, your email might sound like this:

 “Over the past several months, there has been a lot of work in rethinking our organization and what capabilities are needed to help lead us through a cultural transformation.
 To that end, John will transition out of the company over the next few weeks.”